pr4deepr/human-eval-bia/test_cases/readme.md

 * [count_objects_over_time](count_objects_over_time.ipynb):
     Takes a timelapse (list of binary images provided as numpy arrays), counts the number of connected components for each time frame and returns the resulting counts as list.
+    Use scikit image library.

 * [count_overlapping_regions](count_overlapping_regions.ipynb):
     Takes two label images provided as numpy arrays and counts how many objects in label_image_1 overlap with any labeled object in label_image_2 with at least one pixel.
-It returns the count of overlapping objects.
+It returns the count of overlapping objects.Use scikit image library.

 * [create_umap](create_umap.ipynb):